bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dubreil.md

 * In Frankfurt, Dubreil also met Max Dehn and his students Wilhelm Magnus and Ruth Moufang.
 * Dubreil returned to Paris briefly to defend his doctoral thesis Recherches sur la valeur des exposants des composants primaires des ideaux de polynomes Ⓣ(Research on the value of the exponents of the primary components of the ideals of polynomials) in October 1930.
 * Certainly Dubreil was going to get the most out of his Rockefeller scholarship and he next went to Rome where he discussed problems with the geometers Guido Castelnuovo, Federigo Enriques and Francesco Severi.
-* In Rome, Dubreil and his wife lived in the Hotel Vittoria on the Via Sardegna in the Pincio district.
 * While in Rome, Dubreil was invited to a dinner given by Levi-Civita in honour of Solomon Lefschetz who, along with his wife, was spending a sabbatical year in Europe.
 * Dubreil's main interest at that time was algebraic varieties and he believed that he had learnt most from Noether so, before returning to France, his final visit was again to Göttingen to visit Noether.
 * Once there, he met Lars Ahlfors who, like Dubreil, was supported with a Rockefeller scholarship.